zd123/intro-to-data-viz/assignment.md

 # Assignent Part 1:  Becoming friendly with matplotlib.pyplot as plt
 The first part of of todays assignments is aimed to get your comfortable with using the somewhat wonky matplolib functions and methods.

-### Chart 1:
-Plotting the monthly trend of arrests.
+### Chart 1: Plotting the monthly trend of arrests.

 * Load the `chitown_crime_arrests_vs_reports.csv` into a pandas DataFrame
-* Take the 'Arrests', and 'MonthStr' columns out by using the `df['col'].values` function
+* Take the 'Arrests', and 'MonthStr' columns out by using the `df['column name '].values` function
 * Create a barplot with the height of the bar is the number of arrests for each month
 * Now customize your x-ticks to be the month names, and not just intergers
 * Make the plot bigger, make it something like 13 x 8 (or any fibonacci ratio)